deepfriedret/Pumpkin/docs/developer/world.md

 -   Bedrock is set at y = -64
 -   Flowers and short grass are scattered about randomly

-SuperflatGenerator is also avaliable, but is not currently callable.
+SuperflatGenerator is also available, but is not currently callable.

 -   Bedrock is set at y = -64
 -   Dirt is set two blocks up